What type of content do you primarily create?

 Wix users can embed videos using either the video's URL or embed code.
 If embedding via URL, you click the plus sign to the left of the editor, and choose Video from the list of options.
 From there, you'll select your host platform from the Single Video Players; YouTube, Vimeo, or Facebook.

 Using an embed code instead of the URL of the video will give you more options to customize the display.
-The procedure is similar to embedding a URL, but after clicking the plus sign to the left of the Edit options, you choose More, and then, under Embeds, click to add an HTML frame.
+The procedure is similar to embedding a URL, but after clicking the plus sign to the left of the Edit options, you choose More, and then, under Embeds, click to add an HTML iframe.
 Wix also allows you to host your video directly by uploading it to Wix Video.

-Where to find embed codes
+Where to find video embed codes for your website

 Most hosting sites generate embed codes to make video sharing on your website a breeze.
 Here's where to find embed codes across a variety of different video hosting platforms.